liz-fernandez/PBP_transcriptomics_2023/02-assembly_denovo.md

 #  --trimmomatic                   :run Trimmomatic to quality trim reads
 #                                        see '--quality_trimming_params' under full usage info for tailored settings.
 #
-#
-#  --no_normalize_reads            :Do *not* run in silico normalization of reads.
-Defaults to max. read coverage of 50.
-#                                       see '--normalize_max_read_cov' under full usage info for tailored settings.
-#                                       (note, as of Sept 21, 2016, normalization is on by default)
-#
-#  --no_distributed_trinity_exec   :do not run Trinity phase 2 (assembly of partitioned reads), and stop after generating command list.
-#
-#
 #  --output <string>               :name of directory for output (will be
 #                                   created if it doesn't already exist)
-#                                   default( your current working directory: "/home/sfernandez/CLASS_TEST/FASTQ_Complete/trinity_out_dir/trinity_out_dir"
+#                                   default( your current working directory: "/usr/local/TESTING/trinity_out_dir"
 #                                    note: must include 'trinity' in the name as a safety precaution! )
 #
 #  --full_cleanup                  :only retain the Trinity fasta file, rename as ${output_dir}.Trinity.fasta